odtp-org/odtp-manuals/docs/components/develop.md

     default-value: DEFAULT_VALUE_A
     datatype: DATATYPE_A
     description: Description of Parameter A
+    parameter-bounds: # Boundaries for int and float datatype
+      - 0 # Lower bound
+      - inf # Upper bound
+    options: null
+    allow-custom-value: false # If true the user can add a custom value out of parameter-bounds, or options

   - name: PARAMETER B
     default-value: DEFAULT_VALUE_B
     datatype: DATATYPE_B
     description: Description of Parameter B
+    parameter-bounds: null
+    options: # If your string parameter is limited to a few option, please list them here.
+      - OptionA
+      - OptionB
+      - OptionC
+    allow-custom-value: false # If true the user can add a custom value out of parameter-bounds, or options

 # If applicable, data-input list required by the component
 data-inputs: